Goal of the Policy

-Our library patrons can check out up to 50 items in total*, and place up to 20 holds at a time with their library card.
+Patrons are able to have 50 items, including up to 20 DVDs, checked out under their account, and place up to 20 holds at a time with their library card.

-Library materials can be borrowed for the following lengths of time:
+Library Materials can be borrowed for the following length of time:

 |Material Type||Loan Period|